ostdotcom/website-docupony/platform/docs/wallet/features.md

 (Optionally OST clients can also enable experiences for their users to recover access to their Tokens from a second device and/or recover from 12 written words, however, these are optional implementations.)

-**We encourage you to learn more about OST’s innovative wallet recovery model by reviewing the detailed specifications and SDK.**

 ## Wallet Recovery
 With the Wallet SDK, OST supports its clients in integrating the functionality of a non-custodial cryptocurrency wallet into their mobile applications.
 The users' private keys are generated and stored on their mobile device.